MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 Your workflow will be deleted.
 The [entity](entities.md) that was created when you created the workflow persists, and can be viewed from the **Entities** page.

-## Creating a Batch Pipeline in Designer and create parameters
+## Create a batch pipeline and parameters

 ### Prerequisites

 1. You have an experiment successfully running using the Azure Machine Learning

-1. In the experiment screen, select **Create inference pipeline** and select **Batch inference pipeline** [!NOTE] Realtime inference pipelines are not currently supported
+1. In the experiment screen, select **Create inference pipeline** and select **Batch inference pipeline**
+   > [!NOTE]
+   > Real-time inference pipelines are currently not supported.

 1. Set the [input parameters](#inputparameters)

 1. Set the [output parameters](#outputparameters)

-1. Click **Submit**
+1. Select **Submit**.

-1. Select your existing experiment that you created as a part of the prerequisites
+1. Select your existing experiment that you created as a part of the prerequisites.

-1. Click **Submit**
+1. Select **Submit**.

 ### Input Parameters

 1. Select an input node of your pipeline and look for the **Parameters** section of your node
 1. Check the **Set as pipeline parameter** box in the Parameters section.
-1. Select a name that you can easily identify with the input requirement.
+1. Select a name to recognize the input requirement.
 This text will be displayed in the Workflow input creation screen later in your custom workflow.
 1. Repeat this step for every input node.

 ### Output parameters
-1. Search for an **Export Data** node in the top left search box, then add it to the end of your pipeline ensuring a link is drawn between your last node and the Export Data node.
+1. Search for an **Export Data** node in the search box and add it to the end of your pipeline.
+Ensure a link is drawn between your last node and the Export Data node.
 1. Select the Export Data node and configure the datastore type to **Azure Blob Storage**
 1. Select the horizontal ellipses for the Datastore option and select **Add to pipeline parameter**
   1. Set the **Parameter Name** to something you'll recognize when selecting it in the custom workflow definition.
-  1. Click **Save**
+  1. Select **Save**
 1. Select the horizontal ellipses for the Path feature and select **Add to pipeline parameter**
   1. Set the **Parameter Name** to something you'll recognize when selecting it in the custom workflow definition.
-  1. Click **Save**
+  1. Select **Save**